tomasen/zero-downtime-daemon/README.md

 1. upgrade binary/service with absolutely zero downtime. high availability!
 2. listen to multiple port and/or socket in same program
-3. gracefully shutdown service without break and existing connections
+3. gracefully shutdown service without breaking any existing connections

 ##How to install